 I don’t use a lot of eggs or other additions in my frittata, but feel free to add more stuff to this and possibly a few more eggs.
 It’s a very flexible recipe.
 The only thing I would not skip is the caramelized shallots (or use onions).
 An 8-inch skillet will make a small, high fritatta, or use a 10-inch skillet for a flatter version, or add more stuff to your frittata.

-- 1 tablespoon of ghee, unsalted butter or oil
+- 1 tablespoon oil coconut, unsalted butter, or ghee

-- 6 ounces of shallots, peeled and thinly sliced (or use onions)
+- 6 ounces shallots, peeled and sliced or one small yellow onion, trimmed and diced

-- 1 large bunch of Dino kale (or other kale)
+- 1 large bunch of Dino kale destemmed and chopped into pieces

-- 5 ounces of shredded or crumbled cheese (Feta, goat, Swiss, or other)
+- 7 ounces shredded or crumbled cheese Feta, Goat, Swiss or other

-- 4 large eggs (or up to 8 large eggs for a fluffier frittata)
+- 4 large eggs or up to 8 for a fluffier frittata

-- Place the skillet on a medium heat and melt the ghee.
+- Place the skillet on a medium heat and add the oil.

 - Preheat your oven to 375°F/190°C.

-- Place the skillet in the oven and bake for 10 minutes or so, or until the frittata is firm and slightly browned on top.
-If you’re using more than 4 eggs, it will take 5 to 10 minutes longer to fully bake.
+- Place the skillet in the oven and bake for 12 minutes, or until the frittata is firm and slightly browned on top.
+If you're using more than 4 eggs, it will take 5 to 10 minutes longer to fully bake.